nrigano/problem-solving-and-debugging-ios-0916/README.md

 ## Don't Repeat Yourself (DRY)
 If you find yourself writing the same code multiple times, put it in a separate method and call that when necessary.
 This creates fewer potential points of failure and will make refactoring easier, if necessary.

+## Error/Warning Messages
+Error messages and warnings are provided for your benefit.
+If you get an error or warning message, take a moment to read through it.
+Many simple, but unapparent, problems will be made clear, and you will now have a point from which to start your search for a solution to more complex problems.

 ## Check Variables
 A good place to start debugging is to track the value of your variables.
 You may find that variables don't hold the values you expect, or don't hold any value at all.
 There are several ways to examine the values your variables hold.